Pondidum/pondidum.github.io/_posts/2009-06-29-overuse-of-the-var-keyword.md

 	for (Var i = 0; i < 10; ++i) {/*...*/}

 In that code snippet there is *one* place where Var is used well.
-Donâ€™t declare strings as Var, itâ€™s a string.
-Donâ€™t declare int as Var, not only is it not necessary, it hasnâ€™t saved you any typing, they are both 3 characters long.
+Don't declare strings as Var, it's a string.
+Don't declare int as Var, not only is it not necessary, it hasn't saved you any typing, they are both 3 characters long.

 The other point (one I seem to keep coming back to) is code readability: